Homework

 Homework at Malden Manor

-Usually the maths and spellings will be given out on a Thursday to accommodate children attending Homework Club on a Thursday after school.
-It should be returned the following Tuesday.
+Usually the maths will be given out on a Thursday it should be returned the following Tuesday.

 Homework is NOT given for the holidays with the exception of Reception and Year 6 who might, at times, send work for the holidays as specific revision tasks.